rostirosti/bamazon_app_2/README.md

 - you will get a prompt that will walk you through the shopping experience
 - if you run out of items then go ahead and "refill" by dropping the tables and remaking the db using the "queries" file

+# video walkthrough
+- go to https://1drv.ms/f/s!Avf_TXeHvhZ9-0s9sz96T7RZfmaN to see the video walkthrough

 # good luck!